 But the user will be able to select one of the heroes by clicking on it.

 The hero names should all be unselected before the user picks a hero, so

 selectedHero property to the

 Bind to the new

 Hide the empty detail with ngIf

-We wrap the HTML hero detail content of our template with a
+Wrap the HTML hero detail content of the template with a

 *) in front of

 Refresh the browser.
 The app no longer fails and the list of names displays again in the browser.